bplaat/goldos/README.md

 ```
 ./build.sh arduino
 ```
-You will need to install the Arduino IDE for this to work
+You will need to install the Arduino IDE and set the serial port for this to work